cvet/fonline/README.md

 * Particle system
 * Metal rendering for macOS/iOS

-**Research plans:**

-* Supporting of PlayStation
-* Integration with Unity engine

-### Visual Studio Code extension
+### Roadmap for Visual Studio Code extension

-* Integrate mapper (as javascript module) for editing .fomap
+* Integrate mapper for editing .fomap
 * Integrate dialog editor for editing .fodlg
 * Integrate some property grid for protos editing
-* Integrate server (as separate process but render ui in editor)
+* Integrate server
-* Integrate client (as javascript module)
+* Integrate client
 * Improve viewers for supported graphic formats (frm, spr, png, fofrm and etc)
-* Add supporting of AngelScript language (highlight, auto-completion, compilation)
+* Add supporting of AngelScript language (highlight, auto-completion)
-* Take and tune some of extensions for C# and C++ scripting
 * Improve debugging of code (core and scripting)
 * Improve debugging of game logic (like run game on this map with these scripts)
 * Integrate gui editor for editing .fogui
 * Add snippets for common tasks (like create map, create script, create proto)

-### Code refactoring plans

-* Move errors handling model from error code based to exception based
-* Eliminate singletons, statics, global functions
-* Preprocessor defines to constants and enums
-* Eliminate raw pointers, use raii and smart pointers for control objects lifetime
-* Hide implementation details from headers using abstraction and pimpl idiom
-* Fix all warnings from PVS Studio and other static analyzer tools
-* Improve more new C++ features like std::array, std::filesystem, std::string_view and etc
-* Decrease platform specific code to minimum (we can leave this work to portable C++ or SDL)
-* C-style casts to C++-style casts
-* Add constness as much as necessary

 ### Todo list *(generated from source code)*